jmmadson/Pandas_Challenge/README.md

 ![Revised School Summary](https://github.com/jmmadson/School_District_Analysis/blob/master/Resources/Revised_THS_School_Summary.png)

-<li>In relation to other schools testing performance, removing the altered scores for Thomas High School had very little effect on the results as far as how they compared to other schools.
+* In relation to other schools testing performance, removing the altered scores for Thomas High School had very little effect on the results as far as how they compared to other schools.
 They remained as the second top performing school based on overall passing score even after removing the ninth grade results.
-Below I've analyzed specifically how removing the altered grades affected Scores by grade, school spending, school size and school type. </li>
+Below I've analyzed specifically how removing the altered grades affected Scores by grade, school spending, school size and school type.

 <br>

 * **Math and reading scores by grade** - Overall the scores by grade were not affected, with the exception of removing the 9th grade reading and math scores for Thomas High School students as shown below.

 <br>
 Revised Math Scores By Grade
 ![Revised Math Scores](https://github.com/jmmadson/School_District_Analysis/blob/master/Resources/Revised_Math_Scores_Grade.png)